We are passionate about developing a new generation of psychotherapeutic treatments informed by neuroscience and developed in America.

 Khiron House is inspired by the highly successful treatment modalities recently developed in America.

-Each client’s individualised treatment plan of trauma modalities may include Sensorimotor Psychotherapy, Somatic Experiencing, EMDR, Internal Family Systems, Lifespan Integration and BSP (Brainspotting), all of which are body referencing therapies that are redefining therapeutic and health outcomes.
+Each client’s individualised treatment plan of trauma modalities may include Sensorimotor Psychotherapy, Somatic Experiencing, Internal Family Systems, Lifespan Integration and BSP (Brainspotting), all of which are body referencing therapies that are redefining therapeutic and health outcomes.

 We work with psychiatrists, GPs and therapists to support their practices, not to replace them.